-When you are going abroad and plan to drive, there are a few things to consider but one of the most important things is that you can use your license in the country you are visiting.
+When you are going on holiday and plan to drive abroad, there are a few things to consider but one of the most important things is that you can use your license in the country you are visiting.
 So here we will look at where you can use your license and any rules that apply.

 Places where the license is valid

 As it stands at the moment, you can use your license in any of the European Community countries as long as it is valid and up to date as well as ensure that you have it physically with you for the journey.
 Countries that will accept a UK license with no problems are: